mohamedanas00/TCP-Communication/README.md

 ## TCP Communication for Mathematical Operations

-Provides examples of TCP communication between a client and a server for performing mathematical operations.
+* Provides examples of TCP communication between a client and a server for performing mathematical operations.
 It includes both single-threaded and multi-threaded server implementations to handle client requests concurrently.

+* A client Server application that uses sockets for communication.
+The client sends a simple calculation problem to the server as a text.
+The server parses the input text, converts it to a mathematical operation, calculates the result and returns the final result to the client.

 ## Message Design
 The message format consists of three components separated by a delimiter, typically a colon (:):